varya/varya.github.com/content/posts/borschik-static-assets/index_en.md

 date: 2014-03-10

 layout: post

----

-Last week I met the need to develop a web site which static assets have to be hosted on a different server and respond by different URLs than its HTML.
+---Last week I met the need to develop a web site which static assets have to be hosted on a different server and respond by different URLs than its HTML.
 This is the requirement to all the static files: stylesheets and JavaScript linked to the page as well as imges and fonts mentioned in HTML, CSS and JavaScript